 Depending on the quality and type of wine, this can only be a few weeks or months for simple wines, but for special products such as sparkling wine or. champagne, Dessert wines like Madeira. port wine and sherry as well as long in wooden barrel or Barrique even a few years until they can be marketed.
 For premium wines with long durability or maturation potential, the process continues with the bottle aging continued.
 This means that such wines only after many many years of maturing their maturity to reach.

-Alphabetical list of all wine, sparkling and distilled wine types regulated by wine legislation, including other wine / fruit / cereal products:
+Alphabetical list of all wine, sparkling and distilled wine types regulated by wine legislation, including other wine / fruit / crop products:

 All wine law matters are under wine law to find a list of all around 70 relevant keywords on the complex topic.
 These include, for example Designation rules. label (optional and compulsory information), EU regulations. quality system (Wine levels and labels) and Quality wine-grape varieties, The country-specific wine laws are listed among the approximately 100 countries, which are described with their own keyword (see a list below wine producing countries ).